Convergence of the empirical measure in expected Wasserstein distance: non asymptotic explicit bounds in $\mathbb{R}^d$

 \vip

-We have been asked a high number of times, in particular by applied scientists, if one can compute the constant $C_{d,p,q}$.
-If following the proofs in \cite{dss,fg}, one finds some huge constants.
+\blu It seems that applied scientists really need some explicit values for the constant $C_{d,p,q}$. \bla If following the proofs in \cite{dss,fg}, one finds some \blu rather large \bla constants.
 But revisiting these proofs and optimizing as often as possible the computations, which is the purpose of the present paper, we obtain some rather reasonable constants, when using the maximum norm $|\cdot|_\infty$ on $\rd$.
 In particular, they remain finite as the dimension tends to infinity (but of course, the rate of convergence in $N^{-p/d}$ is worse and worse). \vip The reason why the maximum norm $|\cdot|_\infty$ is used in \cite{dss,fg} it that the proofs rely on a partitioning of the unit ball, and that a cube is very easy to cut into smaller cubes.
 We of course deduce some bounds for the more natural Euclidean norm $|\cdot|_2$, multiplying the constant by $d^{p/2}$.
-This leads to a constant (for the Euclidean norm) that explodes as $d\to \infty$. \vip Using similar arguments, together with some ideas found in Weed-Bach \cite{wb}, Lei \cite[Theorem 3.1]{l} proves that one can also find, in the case of the Euclidean norm, some constants (that he does not make explicit) that remain finite as $d\to\infty$.
+This leads to a constant (for the Euclidean norm) that explodes as $d\to \infty$. \vip Using similar arguments, together with some ideas found in \blu Boissard-Le Gouic \cite{blg} and \bla Weed-Bach \cite{wb}, Lei \cite[Theorem 3.1]{l} proves that one can also find, in the case of the Euclidean norm, some constants (that he does not make explicit) that remain finite as $d\to\infty$.